-Q+A with Tyler Perry of Bateman Group
+Q+A: Tyler Perry, Bateman Group

-The Bateman Group at 45 Main Street might be best known as a technology PR firm that’s always hiring and for its wildly ecstatic greeter- a pug named Hudson.
-Partner and General Manager Tyler Perry and her pup recently opened up their office to share a bit about this DUMBO business.
+The Bateman Group at 45 Main Street might be best known as a technology PR firm that's always hiring and for its wildly ecstatic greeter— a pug named Hudson.
+Partner and General Manager Tyler Perry and her pup recently opened up their office to us to share a bit about this DUMBO business.

 How did you get started?

 Bateman Group was started in 2003 in San Francisco by Fred Bateman, our CEO.
 He wanted to approach PR from a more content-led perspective rather than focusing solely on media relationships.
-Fred and I had worked together at a previous agency so when he started Bateman Group I joined him as his second employee.
-We worked out of his home for a little while in San Francisco and then I moved to New York in late 2004 and worked remotely.
+Fred and I had worked together at a previous agency, so when he started Bateman Group I joined him as his second employee.
+We worked out of his home for a little while in San Francisco, and then I moved to New York in late 2004 and worked remotely.
 We were focused on building a client base, and suddenly started getting a lot more business here in NY.
 We formally opened the New York office in 2007 working from an office share in Park Slope, then moved to DUMBO about four years ago.

 What does your company do?